 - Make sure pallets don’t impede access to important areas such as entrances, doorways, emergency exits, fire extinguishers, and emergency equipment.

-And remember – if you notice a coworker doing something unsafe with a pallet, say something!
+If you notice a coworker doing something unsafe with a pallet, say something!
 Your voice could prevent a painful injury, months of recovery, and damaged materials.